-The National Oceanic and Atmospheric Administration (NOAA) and the National Institute of Standards and Technology (NIST) comprise the Department of Commerce’s (DOC’s) participation in USGCRP.
+The National Atmospheric and Oceanic Administration (NOAA) and the National Institute of Standards and Technology (NIST) comprise the Department of Commerce’s (DOC’s) participation in USGCRP.

 NOAA’s strategic climate goal is “an informed society anticipating and responding to climate and its impacts.”
 NOAA’s overall objective is to provide decision makers with a predictive understanding of the climate and to communicate climate information so that people can make more informed decisions in their lives, businesses, and communities.
 These outcomes are pursued by implementing a global observing system, conducting research to understand climate processes, developing improved modeling capabilities, and developing and deploying climate educational programs and information services.
 NOAA aims to achieve its climate goal through the following strategic objectives: